 Don’t Put Them Under Too Much Pressure

 Although there will be some instances when you need to ask your loved ones to do more, there will also be plenty of instances when you need to hold back.
 For instance, if one of your loved ones is struggling with their education, it is important that you are not piling on the pressure.
-On the one hand, it is natural that you would want them to succeed.
+On the one hand, it is natural that you would want them to succeed (you might have already started keeping an eye on college planning news from their school).
 On the other hand, it is important to remember that not everyone is academic.

 Equally, you might find that one of your loved ones is struggling to secure employment.
 Again, it is understandable that you would want the best for them, but it is never a good idea to rub salt in the wound.
 You need to establish yourself as a source of support, as opposed to an additional pressure.

 Another great idea is to organize bonding activities to enjoy with your loved ones.
 If you are going to maintain a happy household, it is vital that you are one part of a tight family unit.
 You can strengthen your existing bonds by putting together family holidays, exciting days out, and milestone celebrations.
 You could also take part in fun craft activities or get to work on group DIY projects around the house.